KC Fed's Employer Laptop Challenge Reaches More than 5,000 DonationsJanuary 6, 2021

 Jan.
 6, 2021

 CONTACT: Victoria Rosengarten

-KANSAS CITY, MISSOURI – The Federal Reserve Bank of Kansas City today launched the Employer Laptop Challenge, a new community development program that encourages companies and other organizations to donate used devices to nonprofits, schools and refurbishers.
+KANSAS CITY, MISSOURI – The Federal Reserve Bank of Kansas City today announced that the Employer Laptop Challenge, a community development program that encourages companies to donate used corporate devices, has helped coordinate more than 5,000 laptop donations to nonprofits, schools and refurbishers in 2020.